dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 <b>b.
 Selecting An Idea To Develop</b>

-Set a deadline for each post which helps at the editing stage where time pressure can sharpen up a post.
+Setting a deadline for each post helps at the editing stage where time pressure can sharpen up a post.
 The following questions can be used to guide topic selection:

 - What is the central message of the post?